1059684669/HoloFair/README.md

 **A comprehensive benchmark and RL-based debiasing framework for demographic fairness in Text-to-Image models.**

-This repository contains the official implementation for **HoloFair** (ICML 2026).
+This repository contains the official implementation for **HoloFair**.
 We introduce an end-to-end framework that evaluates deep-semantic fairness in T2I models and mitigates biases via reinforcement learning, without degrading image quality.

 ---